janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 To leverage the credential asset we created in step 4, add this line to your script:
 *$MyTeslaCredential = Get-AutomationPSCredential -Name cred-MyTesla*
 *cred-MyTesla* is the name you specified in step 4.
-Click Save and then Publish when the script is pasted and customized.
+Click *Save* and then *Publish* after the script is pasted and customized.

 7) You should now be on the main page for your new runbook:
 ![alt](/images/2017-02-19_Tesla_PowerShell_11.png){:height="309px" width="600px"}